TheAutumnWinter/eduproxy-gnu-linux/README.md

 answer all the prompts and your good to go

-(if deleting or reinstalling program delete the eduproxy-gnu-linux line in .bashrc)
+(if deleting or reinstalling program delete the eduproxy-gnu-linux line in .bashrc then delete the .EDUPROXY folder in your home directory)